rmsairlock/Process-Hallowing/README.md

 * **Notepad.exe (The Hybrid):** Notepad has moved toward a more modernized architecture.
 I hit significant roadblocks with **Control Flow Guard (CFG)** when trying to hijack its execution flow, however usable - I wanted to do more.
 * **Cmd.exe (The Classic):** This proved to be the ideal research target.
 As a "Medium Integrity" process without AppContainer restrictions, it allowed the hallowed identity to perform functional tasks without kernel intervention.

+#### 24H2 Internals: NtCreateThreadEx Argument Passing

+During kernel-level analysis, I found that on Windows 11 24H2 (build 26100), `NtCreateThreadEx` no longer passes the target process handle in the expected direct register position.
+Instead, arguments are passed indirectly via an RSI pointer to a structured argument block.
+The target handle is resolved internally through `ObpReferenceObjectByHandleWithTag`.

+Any tool or driver performing inline hook or breakpoint analysis on `NtCreateThreadEx` that assumes the classic `rcx/rdx/r8` calling convention for the process handle will silently read the wrong value on this build.
+Detection logic targeting remote thread creation needs to account for this indirection.

 ---

 ## Technical Anatomy: The Bypass